 Our Lawyers Will Fight for Your Workers’ Compensation Benefits

 If you have been injured on the job, you have legal rights.
-At Drake & Collopy, P.C., we have over 50 years of combined experience fighting for the rights of injured workers.
+At Drake & Collopy, P.C., our Chicago work injury attorneys have over 50 years of combined experience fighting for the rights of injured workers.
 Our legal team serves clients in the Chicago area and throughout the state of Illinois.
 Contact us today to discuss your claim as well as how our team can help you get the compensation you deserve.